boxyhq/website/docs/directory-sync/api-reference.md

 ### Directory

+Below are the properties of a directory connection.

 #### Properties

 - `name`: The name of the directory
 - `tenant`: The tenant ID of the tenant you want to create the directory for.
 - `product`: The product ID of the product you want to create the directory for.
 - `type`: The directory provider type.
 See the [Directory Providers](./providers) for more information.
-- `webhook_url`: The webhook URL to which the directory connection will POST the events.
+- `webhook.endpoint`: The webhook URL to which the directory connection will POST the events.
-- `webhook_secret`: The webhook secret used to sign the webhook payload.
+- `webhook.secret`: The webhook secret used to sign the webhook payload.
+- `log_webhook_events`: Indicate if the webhook events should be logged.
+- `deactivated`: Indicate if the directory connection is deactivated.

 :::info
 The `tenant` and `product` should not contain the `:` character since we use it as a delimiter internally.